 • add_activity_to_incident — append activity items to existing incidents

-Why it matters: The value isn’t the 7 incident/on-call tools in isolation — it’s having them in the same MCP server as your dashboards, Prometheus queries, Loki log searches, and alerting rules.
-During an incident, you can ask your AI to check who’s on-call, pull up the relevant dashboard, query the metrics that are alerting, search recent logs for errors, and create an incident — all through one server connection.
-That’s the observability-native incident response workflow.
-2.9K stars reflects Grafana’s massive community.
+Why it matters: The value isn’t the 11 incident/on-call tools in isolation — it’s having them in the same MCP server as your dashboards, Prometheus queries, Loki log searches, and alerting rules.
+During an incident, you can check who’s on-call, pull up the relevant dashboard, query the metrics that are alerting, search recent logs for errors, and create an incident — all through one server connection.
+The generic API tool now makes any remaining Grafana operation accessible.
+VictoriaMetrics support extends this to Grafana-adjacent observability stacks.
+3K stars reflects Grafana’s massive community.

-Limitation: Requires Grafana OnCall and Grafana Incident to be set up — these are Grafana Cloud features or self-hosted additions.
-The incident tools are basic (3 tools vs. PagerDuty’s 13).
+Limitation: Requires Grafana OnCall and Grafana Incident to be set up — Grafana Cloud features or self-hosted additions.
+The incident tools are still basic (4 tools vs. PagerDuty’s 13).
 Can disable OnCall tools with --disable-oncall if not needed.

 Alert Management Platforms